J-81/GeneLab_Data_Processing-1/Bisulfite_Sequencing/GL-DPPD-XXXX.md

 * the generated bed file ("Mus_musculus.GRCm38.101.bed" in the above example)

 ### 11b.
 Making a mapping file of genes to transcripts
-Making a mapping file of gene names to transcript names, which we generate from the gtf file like so:
+Making a mapping file of gene names to transcript names, which we need to link functional annotations in a primary output table.
+We can generate this map from the gtf file like so:

 ```bash
 awk ' $3 == "transcript" ' Mus_musculus.GRCm38.101.gtf | cut -f 9 | tr -s ";" "\t" | \